makogirls/CXR/README.md

 ## Results
 Our best model achieved a test accuracy of 83.4%.
 The model showed high sensitivity, indicating a strong ability to detect diseases from the X-ray images.

-## Discussion
-We discussed various strategies for improving accuracy, such as more convolutional layers or neurons, transfer learning, model ensembling, and improving the dataset.

-## Reflections
-We reflected on the challenges faced due to limitations in storage and computational resources, as well as the importance of medical knowledge in the development of such models.
-We also appreciated the significance of collaboration between developers and medical professionals.

-## Roles and Responsibilities
-Development & Presentation: Park Won-jun, Jeong Jae-won Planning & PPT: Kang Min-gu, Kim Hyun-soo, Kim Han-jae, Baek In-sung

-## References
-- Scholarly articles and research papers related to X-ray image classification and CNN models.

-## Figures References
-- Links to image resources and documentation used for the development and presentation of the project.

-## Acknowledgements
-A special thanks to everyone who supported and guided us throughout the project, including those who provided valuable resources and data.